Teen Moms Anonymous

 The higher your score, the more childhood trauma (ACEs) you were exposed to, and that trauma has a direct impact on your physical and mental health.
 It also has a direct impact on how you parent your children.

-Knowing your ACEs score and then attending one of our 12-week support group meetings is a great place to begin your journey of healing from trauma.
+Knowing your ACEs score and then attending one of our support group classes is a great place to begin your journey of healing from trauma.

 Take the ACEs quiz now.